MicrosoftDocs/azure-ai-docs/articles/search/search-create-service-portal.md

    :::image type="content" source="media/search-create-service-portal/quota-pencil-edit.png" lightbox="media/search-create-service-portal/quota-pencil-edit.png" alt-text="Screenshot of the My Quotas page with a region at maximum quota.":::

 1. In **Quota details**, specify the location, tier, and a new limit for your subscription quota.
 None of the values can be empty.
 The new limit must be greater than the current limit.
-In case the region is capacity constrained, an ICM will be created automatically to our team for further advise.
+If regional capacity is constrained, your request won't be automatically approved.
+In this scenario, an incident report is generated on your behalf for investigation and resolution.

 1. Submit the request.